Henry Cowell Redwoods State Park

 - To the day-use entrance: From Highway 17, take the Mt.
 Hermon Road exit.
 Follow Mt.
 Hermon road until it ends at Graham Hill Road.
 Turn right, and go to the next stop light (Highway 9).
 Turn left on Highway 9 and go through downtown Felton.
 The park entrance will be a half mile down on the left.

 - To the campground: Follow Mount Hermon Road until it ends at Graham Hill Road.
 Turn left at Graham Hill Road and continue approximately 2.5 miles.
 The entrance is on the right side of the road at 2591 Graham Hill Road.
+The campground is open for the season.

 By Bus: Take Santa Cruz METRO route 35A to Highway 9-Country Club.
 Exit Felton Faire.
 Walk Southeast on Graham Hill toward Covered Bridge Road (south, 1.2 miles towards the park) or head south on Highway 9 to Big Trees Road.